ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

   * Nc is pules counted during the measurement pooling interval
   * Res is the absolute resolution of measurement in +/- RPM

 Therefore the absolute resolution of the sensor is independent of the current RPM measured and remains constant depending on sensor configuration, however, relative resolution increases with the RPM measured.
 The absolute resolution strongly depends on the length of the pooling interval (a longer interval gets better resolution).
 The resolution also increases with the number of pulses per revolution, where more pulses per revolution give better RPM resolution.
-Related terms like precision and accuracy are more difficult to analyze because depend on hardware and firmware versions of Pixhawk, but these errors could be neglected in the usual use cases.
+Related terms like precision and accuracy are more difficult to analyze because they depend on hardware and firmware versions of Pixhawk, but these errors could be neglected in the usual use cases.

 ## Does it connect to RPM output from ESC?

-Generally yes, the TFRPM could be connected to revolution output from an ESC in case of output logic confirms to 5V TTL.
+Generally yes, the TFRPM could be connected to revolution output from an ESC in case the output logic confirms to 5V TTL.
 The limitation is the RPM resolution here because many ESCs get one pulse per revolution.
-See the formula above for an explanation.
+Please take a look at the formula above for an explanation.

 ## Could be used for internal combustion engines?